Women in French Guiana: Administrative

 Maroon women in French Guiana and Suriname have historically not held positions of power, though that has been changing in recent decades.
 For example, the first female Kabiten (head of a village) was elected in 1995 in Ndjuka region, and in 1998 in Paramaka region.
 This was on the back of an inter-tribal meeting of various village leaders in Grand-Santi in 1994, where it was agreed to pave the way for the appointment of local female leaders.
 They were not originally granted as much power as the male katiben however, as though they were empowered to resolve local disputes and represent their village in local discussions, they were also primarily helpers to the male leaders, and further were not permitted to carry out libations in memory of the dead (possibly due to the taboo of menstruation).

 In the national government, people such as Christiane Taubira have represented Guianese women in French politics, and she served as French Minister of Justice from 2012 to 2016, and was involved with the recognition by France of slavery as a crime against humanity and the legalisation of same-sex marriage.

 Social issues

 Health

 According to a 2023 study, people living in French Guiana have a lower life expectancy than those living in Metropolitan France, and the gulf for women's life expectancy is especially pronounced.
-This is correlated with the unusually high prevelance of obesity and diabetes in French Guiana, as well as HIV.
+This is correlated with the unusually high prevalence of obesity and diabetes in French Guiana, as well as HIV.

 Believed to be exacerbated by a lack of widespread educational facilities leading people to believe folk myth over health science, clay-eating by pregnant women is common in French Guiana despite it being considered harmful to the baby by health professionals.